Piera/SnowBase/README.md

 <strong>Data:</strong>

 While the Powderlin.es API provides a robust service, the underlying mechanical system of SNOTEL stations can misfire, with stations serving missing data points, and the API experiencing the occasional delay from the USDA server.
 Using an SQLite database to store data points ensures that users will not be exposed to delays, and will always find data for their desired locations.
 Filtering the data sets for minimally viable data points, and handling cases of non or partially reporting stations was another important consideration.
-Determining the minimally viable data point / data set is yet another - this is a judgement that will evolve with further familiarity with the SnoTel system, and with user feedback.
-QA on data points is currently conducted by comparing data on the SnoTel site to chart and graph values on SnowBase.
+Determining the minimally viable data point / data set is yet another - this is a judgement that will evolve with further familiarity with the SNOTEL system, and with user feedback.
+QA on data points is currently conducted by comparing data on the SNOTEL site to chart and graph values on SnowBase.

 ![ Missing data ](https://raw.githubusercontent.com/Piera/Project/master/MVC/Missing_data.png)